Cyborgscode/Personal-Voice-Assistent/README.md

 streamport: port for the videostream-tunnel.
 Defaults to "9999"
 streamvideorate: defaults to "3000" => 3000 Kb/s .
 Note: PVA adds the necessary "k" to the number.
 streamaudiorate: defaults to "48000".
 No need to change this
+desktopresolution: defaults to "1920x1080"
+desktopdisplay: defaults to ":1"
+desktopaudio: SOURCE for capturing audio.
+Default: see 50-plugin-cluster.conf
 ```